|Senator William Holland Thomas

 remained in a Federal prison until the war ended and even conceded that his capture was a misunderstanding of orders.

-they even held opposite views on the ad valorem tax and senate railroad bills (which fueled their bitter rivalry).
-According to official records and
+views on the ad valorem tax and senate railroad bills, the feud only got worse as the conflict continued.
+According to official

-reports, Thomas was not responsible for Robert Vance's capture.
-However, ignoring official reports, Zebulon Vance believed
+records and reports however, Thomas was not responsible for Robert Vance's capture.
+But ignoring the reports, Zebulon Vance

-that Thomas was culpable and used his brother's capture as an opportunity to punish his rival.
+believed that Thomas was culpable and used his brother's capture as an opportunity to punish his nemesis.
 Zebulon had

-initially commanded the valiant 26th North Carolina Infantry Regiment, which suffered the greatest loss of any regiment during the Civil War.
-Zebulon was North Carolina's
+initially commanded the valiant 26th North Carolina Regiment, which would later suffer the greatest loss of any regiment during the Civil War.
+Zeb would serve

 |War Department & Colonel Thomas